york-deng/adapterj/README.md

 The thinking of web application development based on AdapterJ is：```Write a static template file in standard HTML, and then you just need to adapt the data into the template in Java.```

-This approach is very similar to many front-end frameworks based on JavaScript and JSON, so I think these front-end developers will like it.
+Its approach is very similar to many front-end frameworks based on JavaScript and JSON, so I think these front-end developers will like it.
 It's also very similar to the GUI framework of Android and Java Swing, so I also think that many Java developers who are familiar with Android will like it.

 <br/>